PraveenMalethia/unlinked/README.md

 ## Description :

+# Pitch

-Generally, Looking for cadidates or developers is a very boring process it is no fun at all.</br></br>
+ - Generally, Looking for cadidates or developers is a very boring process it is no fun at all.</br></br>
 So what problem unlinked solves is to make hiring process **fun and easier** on a **clutter free interface** with the **important information** that a hiring manager actually need to get the candidate **worth for an interview** without wasting so much time.<br><br>

 - Firstly it collects all the information from hiring manager.<br>